top of page

 • Suitable water carrying methods (2litre minimum) – bottles and/ or water bladders

+You may be asked to show any other items from the mandatory kit list.
+Clearly at this point it is not that easy to purchase more kit, there are some bike and sports shops in Valparaiso.
 However, we can assist in the event of major kit catastrophe.
 If you do not have the appropriate kit with you when you register, you will not be allowed to participate.
 Hence, we are bringing an element of this exercise forward and will have already provided to you the webinar to aid you in your preparations.

 We have also broken down the kit list into a handy check-box list of items that you need (mandatory) and items that are not mandatory but recommended.

-The full mandatory kit list can be viewed in the accompanying check-box list If in any doubt, please check well in advance on kit.
+The full kit list can be viewed in the accompanying check-box list If in any doubt, please check well in advance on kit.
 We have devised the mandatory kit list for your protection and safety, and we will not be able to make any exceptions on required items.

 AVOIDING KIT CATASTROPHE IN TRANSIT